How to appeal a health coverage or benefits decision

 - covered services or benefits were set to be reduced or stopped.

-Eligibility appeals (whether you qualify for Medicaid)
+Appeal an eligibility decision (whether you qualify for Medicaid)

 If you disagree with a decision about whether you qualify for Health First Colorado (eligibility), you can